unknown321/wampy/VOLUME_TABLES.md

 You **will** experience rendering issues on this screen.
 Yes, this is a bug; it will not be fixed.

+There is also an online editor - https://unknown321.github.io/wampy/.

 ### Master volume, DSD

 <img src="images/settings-dsd.png">